The Woodland Edge Garden

 Oxalis acetosella.
-Our native WOOD SORREL grows about 10cm tall and forms a gradually spreading clump 30cm or more across.
-It prefers moist shady conditions and a humus rich soil, it dislikes very heavy and wet soils.
+The British native Wood Sorrel grows about 10cm tall and forms a gradually spreading clump 30cm or more across.
+It prefers moist shady conditions and a humus-rich soil; it dislikes very heavy and wet soils.
 Both leaves and flowers have an acid lemon-like flavour which most children love, though many adults also like them.
-The leaves should not be eaten in quantity, however, because they contain oxalic acid which can prevent us absorbing calcium from our food.
+The leaves should not be eaten in quantity, however, because they contain oxalic acid that can prevent us absorbing calcium from our food.
 Anyone with arthritis or related diseases should also avoid them since they can aggravate the symptoms.

 Rumex acetosa.
-SORREL is a very easily grown and tolerant plant that can be up to 50cm tall and 30cm wide.
+Sorrel is a very easily grown and tolerant plant that can be up to 50cm tall and 30cm wide.
 It succeeds in most soils though it prefers a moist moderately fertile well-drained soil in a sunny position.
 Established plants are tolerant of considerable neglect, surviving and producing tasty leaves even in dense weed growth.
 They will also grow well in the sunnier areas of a woodland garden.
 The leaves have a delicious acid flavour, they make a marvellous flavouring in mixed salads and can also be cooked like spinach.
-I like munching on them when working in the garden, they have a very refreshing effect on the mouth and also relieve thirst.
+You could munch on them when working in the garden, they have a very refreshing effect on the mouth and also relieve thirst.
 There are some named varieties of this species that have been selected for their larger leaves and reluctance to flower.
-We are growing a Polish form that has only flowered once in the last seven years.
-Instead of wasting its energy on seed production it concentrates on producing masses of large leaves and so is very productive.
-It also produces a small crop of smaller leaves all through the winter.
+For example, Ken Fern grew a Polish form that only flowered once in seven years, and produced masses of large leaves, with a small crop of smaller leaves all through the winter.

 Allium species.
 Most members of this genus require a sunny position and a well-drained soil.
 They also tend to be quite intolerant of competition and need to be weeded regularly if they are to thrive.
 They provide some very tasty flowers, leaves and bulbs, generally with an onion, garlic or leek flavour.
 Many of them will succeed at the front of the woodland edge garden if you are prepared to give them the extra attention.
 For information on some of the best of these species please see our leaflet Allium Species - the Perennial Onions.
 The following species are more tolerant and grow more easily in a woodland garden:-